Menu

 SCHOOL PSYCHOLOGIST or SCHOOL PSYCHOLOGICAL EXAMINER OF THE YEAR

-Please consider nominating a colleague for one of these awards to be presented at the Spring Conference along with the internship scholarship.
+Consider nominating a colleague for this prestigious award presented by the association at the annual Spring Collaborative Conference.
 Any school psychologist or school psychological examiner who is a member of MASP is eligible for nomination.
-The School Psychologist of the Year will also be recommended as Missouri’s candidate for NASP’s School Psychologist of the Year!
+The School Psychologist of the Year will also be recommended as Missouri’s candidate for NASP’s school psychologist of the Year!
 Nominees who are active in district or state leadership in school psychological services and/or in MASP will be given preference.

-Candidates will be evaluated in terms of performance and contributions in these areas:
+Nominee(s) will be evaluated in terms of performance and contributions in these areas:

 • Direct service to children, schools, and families